SecondSkoll/sphinx-docs-starter-pack/docs/index.rst

 Documentation starter pack
 ==========================

-Version 1.5.0

-Download this as a PDF! https://staging.canonical.com/_/downloads/enterprise-store/en/stable/pdf/ or https://documentation.ubuntu.com/_/downloads/enterprise-store/en/stable/pdf/ !
+`Download this as a PDF! <https://staging.canonical.com/_/downloads/enterprise-store/en/stable/pdf/ or https://documentation.ubuntu.com/_/downloads/enterprise-store/en/stable/pdf/>`_

 The documentation starter pack helps you to quickly set up, build, and publish documentation with Sphinx.